top of page

 • Academic distinctions in specific subject areas

-• Academic Leadership or service recognition
+• Academic leadership or service recognition

 • Academic community-based honors

-When a student’s Honors align with their activities, coursework, and interests, it strengthens their overall narrative.
-Individually, these may seem like small details.
-Together, they tell a much bigger story.
 Too often, students leave this section blank, undersell their achievements, or fail to see how it connects to the rest of their application.
-And in doing so, they miss an opportunity to be more clearly understood.
+In doing so, they miss an opportunity to be more clearly understood.

-This is exactly why Williams Educational Consultants encourages students to begin thinking about their application before the Common App officially opens on August 1.
+This is exactly why I encourage students to begin thinking about their application before the Common App officially opens on August 1.
 The strongest applications are not built in a rush—they are built with intention.
-This summer, I’m working with rising seniors through a small-group workshop:

 Wednesdays with Wendy: A Summer Head Start for the Class of 2027